Glacier National Park

 Visitors flock to Glacier, some 3,049,839 came in 2019 alone.
 Many who travel on Going-to-the-Sun Road spend a half-day or longer to drive the full distance of the road.
 So much to see and do.
 When the journey is over, visitors take home memoires that will last a lifetime.

 Lodging is limited along Going-to-the-Sun Road inside Glacier National Park.
-Guest rooms are available at Lake McDonald Lodge and Apgar Village Lodge and Cabins on the west side of the Park.
-And Rising Sun Motor Inn and Cabins offers rooms near Saint Mary Lake on the east side of the Park.
+Guest rooms are available at Lake McDonald Lodge, and Apgar Village Lodge and Cabins on the west side of the Park.
+Rising Sun Motor Inn and Cabins offers rooms near Saint Mary Lake on the east side of the Park.

 Campgrounds are another option on Going-to-the-Sun Road inside Glacier National Park.
 Three campgrounds are on the west side of the Park: Apgar (194 sites); Sprague Creek (25 sites); and Avalanche (87 sites).
 The east side of the Park has two campgrounds: Rising Sun (83 sites); and Saint Mary (148 sites).